knightzf/review/leetcode/singleNumberIII/README.md

 if( a & (b == 1))

 Very tricky!
 Never thought of one day I needed to know details like this!

+6/19\
+Very tricky, the key is how to devide the existing numbers into two groups\
+where numbers that appear twice will be in the same group.